3.23 Barber Shop/Bar-Restaurant

 As I began work on the barber shop, I increasingly disliked the model's giant panoramic window along the side.
 While it may have been present on the real-life version of the building, it surely didn't work on my model: for one thing, the bottom sill was about five feet off the floor!
 So, I removed that wall and replaced it with something more appropriate from the scrap box.
 I also reduced the size of the space, as there was originally enough room for four barbers.
 Now it's a two-man shop with its own bathroom/closet.
 Before, below left; after, below right.

-I used the same trick as I had for the bar background, printed out color photos of barber shop interiors, and picked the best-looking one given that it's less than an inch wide.
+I used the same trick as I had for the bar background: I printed out color photos of barber shop interiors, and picked the best-looking one.

 That's Glenn on the left and Jim on the right (the victim is unknown).
 And here's some artwork for posters—